 Settlement can occur any time after your injury, up to when a judge or jury issues a verdict.
 Compromise can be accomplished informally, between the parties, or formally with the help of a third-party mediator.

 A New Jersey personal injury attorney can help you value your case for settlement purposes.
 You and your attorney will collect and organize information about your lost wages, past and future medical bills, pain and suffering, and any property damage.
-Your attorney can evaluate your case based on experience and present a settlement demand to the other side based on that information.
+Based on that information, your attorney can evaluate your case based on experience and present a settlement demand to the other side.